-The company also boasts several other units:
+The AA brand also boasts several other partner products:

 Eden Park Trust supports sporting pastimes and welcomes over half a million sports and entertainment fans from across the globe each year, with crowds of around 50,000 flocking to the park on match days.